anshumanv/work-done/README.md

 ### Abstract
 Work Done is meant to be a decentralized platform for people to donate or support content creators on the internet.

-The concept is similar to how paypal.me or buymeacoffee pages work, the differnce is that the users can support these creators in the form of cryptocurrency.
+The concept is similar to how paypal.me or buymeacoffee pages work, the difference is that the users can support these creators in the form of cryptocurrency directly using their metamask wallets.

 #### The Problem